Distrinet-TACOS/documentation/README.md

 !include <folder>/main.md
 ```

-If there are specific instructions for different platforms, these should be seperated from the section file into their own file (e.g. `qemu.md`) in the same section folder and included in the section file using the same include directive.
+If there are specific instructions for different platforms, these should be separated from the section file into their own file (e.g. `qemu.md`) in the same section folder and included in the section file using the same include directive.

 ## Opening html documentation using make